-Project 1: Autism & Aging: Accelerated aging?
+Project 1: Autism & Aging: Accelerated aging & HETEROGENEITY?

-Short rational: You are not as fast as you used to be, you become more emotional, and sometimes you have trouble adapting to a changing environment.
+Short rationale: You are not as fast as you used to be, you become more emotional, and sometimes you have trouble adapting to a changing environment.
 In other words, you are aging.
 These cognitive and emotional changes are related to changes in your brain.
 What if adapting to changes was already difficult when you were young?
 What happens during aging if your brain was not optimally functioning anyway?
 Will everything deteriorate faster, or do efficient compensatory mechanisms develop?
-Suppose you have autism, a lifelong disorder associated with early neurodevelopmental deficits in cognitive mechanisms that are known to deteriorate with aging.
-What happens when common aging-effects kick in?
+Suppose you have autism which is associated with early neurodevelopmental atypicalities in cognitive mechanisms that are known to deteriorate with aging.
+What happens with these cognitive mechanisms when common aging-effects kick in?
 These are the overarching questions of the current project.

 For a description of this project in Dutch see d’Arc onderzoek.